Rowlett, Texas Therapists

 Mental Health in Rowlett

 Many factors combine to affect the state of mental health in a community.
 Rowlett has its unique circumstances just like anywhere else.

 As stated earlier, Texas was rated almost dead last among states for access to mental health care.
 This issue is reflected in a 2016 community health needs assessment from Baylor Scott & White Health.
 The report listed several reasons for the poor access, including language barriers and a shortage of providers, as well as issues for the low-income population, particularly with a lack of transportation to affordable care they would otherwise be able to utilize.

 The suicide rates in Dallas and Rockwall Counties are not far off from the national and state averages.
 Respectively, the rates from 2014 to 2016 were 10.2 and 13.4 per 100,000 people.
-Meanwhile the rate in Texas was 12.4 and the national rate was 13.2.
-So while the rate in Dallas County is safely below the national average, it did go up slightly since the previous two years.
-On the other hand, Rockwall County’s rate is slightly above the national average, but has alternately gone down since the previous two-year high of 14.9.
+Meanwhile, the rate in Texas was 12.4 and the national rate was 13.2.
+So while the rate in Dallas County is safely below the national average, it did go up slightly in the previous two years.
+On the other hand, Rockwall County’s rate is slightly above the national average but has alternately gone down since the previous two-year high of 14.9.